BluePrint Design System

 White-labeling

-It is important for client firms to have brand jurisdiction over the platform experience, so white-labeling was essential to the design system.
+It is important for our business clients to have brand jurisdiction over the platform experience, so white-labeling was essential to the design system.
 I incorporated a “brand” variable into component style definitions to allow for branding flexibility.
+See below how the look and feel of the sign-in changes drastically from swapping a few attributes.

 Branded sign in

-This is an example sign in page for a financial client who has licensed our product.
-My approach to white-labeling enabled a simple “swap” of branded components across the platform creating a seamless end-user (client’s client) experience.
+This is an example sign in page for a demo financial client who has licensed our product.
+My approach to white-labeling enabled a simple “swap” of branded components across the platform creating a seamless, professional user experience for any business licensing the product.

 Layouts